IOP Publishing is one of the world’s leading publishers in physics – here’s all you need to know about this subsidiary of the IOP.

-Its net income is critical in supporting the charitable activities of IOP, covering around 85% of IOP’s annual operating costs.
+Its net income is critical in supporting the charitable activities of the IOP, covering around 85% of the IOP’s annual operating costs.

 From its offices in Beijing, Bristol, Moscow, Philadelphia and Tokyo it serves the global physics community, publishing more than 100 journals, around 100 books every year, conference proceedings and magazines, including Physics World.

 IOPP has long been a pioneer in open-access publishing, launching its first open-access journal, New Journal of Physics, in 1998, in partnership with the German Physical Society, and now publishes 17 fully open journals.